peckhamdata/bc-map/README.md

 I've put some error handling around the call to `add_buildings` so I can test the lots where this fails and see what it is about these `in the wild` lots that causes my code to fail :-)

+There is something a bit _funky_ about the lot creation code I'm sure.
+But I'm inclined to leave this as it is.
+The way I see it, it's like a glitch in the city itself.
+Something which isn't quite right.
+Something which makes it interesting.

+That said I think it might be an idea to take any lots where the edges don't join together and add a closing edge to cover that off.
+I think that might make the buildings code run with more hits than misses too.

 # Copyright

 (C) Copyright 2023 Peckham Data Centre Ltd. All rights reserved.